José Batlle y Ordóñez: Senate

 Batlle was elected as a senator for Montevideo Department in November 1898, and rapidly became President of the Senate of Uruguay.
 As the President of the Senate was (at the time) the first in line to the presidency, Batlle briefly served as the acting President of Uruguay while Juan Lindolfo Cuestas stepped aside to legitimate his de facto presidency in 1899.
 While President of the Senate Batlle was, according to one study, "second-ranking elective official in the country, until a coalition of conservative Colorados and Blancos expelled him from the post in 1900.
 He continued his organizational and ideological efforts within the party, with much success.
 In the 1903 election, he became the President of the Republic.
 The country's highest post allowed him nearly full control of public policy and the opportunity to forward his broad program of social and economic reform."

 At elections in 1900, however, the Colorados performed poorly, and dissident Colorado senators elected Juan Carlos Blanco Fernández as President of the Senate by one vote.
 Batlle would later briefly regain the position of President of the Senate in February 1903 before becoming President of the Republic.
+The day before he was elected President of Uruguay, Batlle stated his program which, as noted by one observer, included “peaceful coexistence of for the two major political parties, social reforms for the average citizen, and modern public-administration methods for the government.”